aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fielddde/is_linked/_index.md

 ﻿---
+title: FieldDde.is_linked property
+linktitle: is_linked property
-title: is_linked property
+articleTitle: is_linked property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to reduce the file size by not storing graphics data with the document."
+description: "FieldDde.is_linked property.
+Gets or sets whether to reduce the file size by not storing graphics data with the document."
 type: docs
 weight: 90
 url: /python-net/aspose.words.fields/fielddde/is_linked/